WENHA0ZHANG/poor-trader-dashboard/README.md

 A local, real-time dashboard for tracking macro and sentiment indicators used in market analysis.
 It stores data in SQLite, supports a CLI for fetching/evaluating signals, and serves a FastAPI web UI for quick review.

+## What This Dashboard Does

+This dashboard scrapes free, public market data and turns it into a compact decision panel for trading.
+A **Top** signal is treated as a **sell** point, and a **Bottom** signal is treated as a **buy** point.

+### The 9 Indicators and What They Represent

+- US High Yield Option-Adjusted Spread: credit stress and risk appetite in high-yield bonds
+- Investor Sentiment Bull-Bear Spread: retail sentiment extremes (bulls minus bears)
+- Fear & Greed Index: composite risk sentiment gauge
+- Put/Call Ratio (5-Day Average): options positioning and hedging pressure
+- S&P 500 Price-to-Earnings Ratio: broad market valuation
+- Nasdaq 100 Price-to-Earnings Ratio: growth/tech valuation
+- S&P 500 Relative Strength Index (RSI): momentum and overbought/oversold conditions
+- Nasdaq 100 Stocks Above 20-Day Moving Average: short-term breadth and trend strength
+- S&P 500 Volatility Index (VIX): implied volatility and risk aversion

 ## Live Demo

 Access the hosted dashboard here: https://poor-trader-dashboard.onrender.com